MadlyTV/BitEngine/Documentation/GettingStarted.md

 Now this is the end of the getting started code you have everything you need to create a game file and a window.

+If you whant to continue you can follow the [PongGame](PongGame.md) tutorial.
+It is a followup from this on how to make a pong game

 ## SourceCode
 ```
 //All the code from the engine